 The following Charges are levied by external parties and may be beyond the Bank's control:

-Credit Life Insurance: The amount indicated above is charged by The Insurer on The basis of The Option selected by The borrower for The period of The Facility.
+Insurance: The amount indicated above is charged by the Insurer on the basis of the Option selected by the borrower for the period of the Facility.
+Insurance includes Mortgage Protection, Credit Life Insurance, Fire Insurance, Property Insurance and Car Insurance, where applicable.

 Valuation Fees: The amount indicated is charged by the appointed Valuers according to the Land Valuers Licensing (Remuneration) Notice 2013 (as varied or amended).
 It does not include VAT and Disbursements as these will be clear after the valuation work is complete.